mcarbonell/trivia-master/docs/SCRIPTS.md

 ### 2. Import Questions (`import:questions`)

 - **Purpose:** Imports or updates predefined trivia questions from a specified JSON file into the `predefinedTriviaQuestions` collection in Firestore.
+This script now automatically converts questions from the old format (`answers`, `correctAnswerIndex`) to the new format (`correctAnswer`, `distractors`).
 - **Command:** `npm run import:questions -- --source <filename_prefix>`
 - **Arguments:**
     - `--source <prefix>` (or `-s <prefix>`): **Required**.
 The prefix of the JSON file located in `src/data/`.
 For example, a source of `history-set1` will use `src/data/history-set1-questions.json`.